paac80/hierarchical-ELECTREIII/README.md

 How to cite?

-Pavel Anselmo Alvarez and Cuitláhuac Valdez and Bapi Dutta (2022).
+Pavel Anselmo Alvarez, Cuitláhuac Valdez, Bapi Dutta (2022).
 Analysis of the innovation capacity of Mexican regions with the multiple criteria hierarchy process.
 Socio-Economic Planning Sciences. https://doi.org/10.1016/j.seps.2022.101418

 How to run?
 - ./H-ELECTRE-III-share <directory_with_input_files>